blowb/blowb-doc/install-essential-docker/mariadb.rst

 ``small``, ``medium``, ``large``, ``huge``, ``innodb-heavy-4G``.
 The criteria to choose any of them are written in the comments of these template configuration files.
 For convenience, I pasted the relevant part below:

-  - **small**: This is for a system with little memory (<= 64M) where MariaDB is only used from time to time and it's important that the mysqld daemon doesn't use much resources.
+  - **small**: This is for a system with little memory (<= 64M) where MariaDB is only used from time to time and it is important that the mysqld daemon does not use much resources.

   - **medium**: This is for a system with little memory (32M - 64M) where MariaDB plays an important part, or systems up to 128M where MariaDB is used together with other programs (such as a web server).